Housing for Returning Students - 2025-2026 Housing Selection Process

 Discussion of Singles

-An intentional independent living community, Ontario Hall’s Deluxe Suites will have reduced staffing and will not close for academic year breaks (similar to Saratoga Townhouses).
+SUNY Geneseo offers singles for returning students in Saratoga Townhouses and Ontario Deluxe Singles.
+These are designed independent living communities that have reduced staffing and will not close for academic year breaks.
 This makes it a great option for students who want more independence and flexibility for those who want to stay for the duration of Thanksgiving, Winter, and Spring breaks.

 If those rooms are filled by your selection time, there will be a waiting list for that area as well.
 In the meantime, you should select another room.